mattpodolak/pmaw/README.md

 - `mem_safe` (boolean, optional): If True, stores responses in cache during operation, defaults to False
 - `search_window` (int, optional): Size in days for search window for submissions / comments in non-id based search, defaults to 365
 - `safe_exit` (boolean, optional): If True, will safely exit if interrupted by storing current responses and requests in the cache.
 Will also load previous requests / responses if found in cache, defaults to False
+- `cache_dir` (str, optional) - An absolute or relative folder path to cache responses in when `mem_safe` or `safe_exit` is enabled
+- `filter_fn` (function, optional) - A function used for custom filtering the results before saving them.
+Accepts a single comment or submission parameter and returns False to filter out the item, otherwise returns True.

 ### Keyword Arguments